Natural Classic Gamine

 And the beauty of NCG fashion is that if you want to be more adventurous and wear things that feel outside the mainstream, you can totally do that, too:

-As an NCG, you don’t just get the endlessly versatile basics of the Natural and Classic essences.
+As an NCG, you don’t just get the endlessly versatile basics of Natural and Classic.
 You also get the playful and inventive options available to Gamine.

 This also helps when you want a dressier look.
 Pair a beret with an oversized plaid jacket or flannel, plus a simple high-neck sweater dress, and you’re ready for a night out.